 Leading the way in traceable cotton production.

 The cotton modules arrive at the gin.
 Prior to processing, each module identification number is logged into a database.
 Cotton gins process cotton from many farms, so the identification number is needed to link the module and the bales to the producing farm.
-After ginning, each bale is labeled with a Permanent Bale Identification (PBI) tag, consisting of a twelve-digit number and barcode, which identifies the classing office, gin and bale.
-A sample, consisting of cotton taken from each side of the bale, is collected and identified with a PBI tag from the bale.
+After ginning, each bale is labeled with a Permanent Bale Identification (PBI) tag consisting of a twelve-digit number and barcode, which identifies the classing office, gin and bale.
+A sample consisting of cotton taken from each side of the bale is collected and identified with a PBI tag from the bale.
 The sample is sent to the USDA classing office.

 The USDA classes U.S. cotton with a High Volume Instrument (HVI®).
 The measured fiber properties include length, strength, length uniformity, micronaire, color and trash.
 The USDA operates ten classing offices along the Cotton Belt.
 Bale samples arrive at the classing office.
-After conditioning, the PBI sample tag is scanned and the cotton is tested on a HVI unit.
+After conditioning, the PBI sample tag is scanned and the cotton is tested on an HVI unit.
 A classer manually examines the sample for the presence of any extraneous matter (bark, grass, etc.).
 Cotton quality data from the sample are now linked to the bale and stored in the USDA National Database.

 After ginning, cotton bales labeled with PBI tags are warehoused and ready for purchase.
 Cotton purchases are typically managed by merchants and co-ops.
 Once purchased, cotton bales are released and shipped to spinning mills.

 The U.S. is the leading exporter of cotton, exporting roughly 75% of the crop to over 35 countries around the world.
 Most often, orders are placed by the spinning mill through a merchant or grower-owned cooperative.
 Cotton contracts are written based on fiber properties dictated by the desired quality of the end product.
-Purchased bales are loaded on to trucks or railcars to be transported to the port of call where they are transferred to containers for shipping around the globe.
+Purchased bales are loaded onto trucks or railcars to be transported to the port of call where they are transferred to containers for shipping around the globe.

-8 – SPINNING MILL
+8. SPINNING MILL